Can I Grind Spices Without a Grinder

 By following these tips and tricks, you can make the most out of your coffee grinder for grinding spices, ensuring flavorful and aromatic results every time.
 Happy grinding!

-3. Pepper Mill as a Mortar Alternative
+3. Grind Spices With a Pepper Mill as a Mortar Alternative

 A pepper mill is a wonderful alternative to a mortar because you can use it not only to crush peppercorns.